Donate Your Excess Food!

 Your commitments to the environment and community are highlighted through public facing communication

 WORRIED ABOUT LIABILITY?
+NO NEED!

 The Bill Emerson Good Samaritan Food Donation Act protects donors from liability when food and grocery products are donated in good faith to nonprofits who feed those in need.